-Timeshares are a bid industry, big name hotels are into this business. although the average timeshare owner is in his 50’s, these days even millennial are buying timeshares.
+Timeshares are a bid industry, big name hotels are in this business. although the average timeshare owner is in his 50’s, these days even millennial are buying timeshares.
 I live in Florida and this state is the leader among US states in terms of timeshare properties.
 If you’re one of those who is considering buying timeshares, you must read this post first.

 Once we were in Orlando, visiting the theme parks when we got this offer from hotel front desk.
-Attend 2 hours of a presentation and get 2 free tickets to magic Kingdom theme park and other smaller perks.
+Attend 2 hours of a presentation and get 2 free tickets to Magic Kingdom theme park and other smaller perks.
 That was almost $200 value and we had an extra day at hand, which we would have spent shopping anyway.

 We guessed this was for a timeshare, we had a conversation and we both promised each other to come out of it with a decision to not buy a timeshare.

 Firstly we didn’t have the money to pay for a timeshare and secondly, we knew it’s a losing proposition.
-We knew that there are not really a lot of takers when I want to sell my timeshare.

 We are a couple that thrives on deal shopping and saving money on almost everything.
 So, we decided to give it a try, the presentation was at one hotel’s conference rooms.
 There was not travel at all.

 Woke up in the morning, had breakfast, got ready and went down, there were around 10 other couples in the room.
 Very soon the presentation started.

 Throughout the presentation, this salesman stressed how timeshares were cheap, lucrative and stress-free vacations.
 They can be true for some but for most they are not.

 Let me explain why so that you know whether to buy a timeshare.

 Timeshares are not cheap, you need to cough up the upfront cost, closing cost, applicable fees, taxes. then every year you’ll be assessed a maintenance fee.
 Also, if your property needs certain upgrade or repair, you’ll be needed to pay for those as well.